Shift3/dj-starter/README.md

 * [Django](https://www.djangoproject.com/) is the framework that we are building on top of.
 If you are unfamiliar with django, it has a great [tutorial](https://www.djangoproject.com/start/) to get you introduced to the basic concepts.
 * [Django REST Framework](https://www.django-rest-framework.org/) (also known as DRF) specializes django to excel in serving a great API.
 It provides, serialization, authentication, and a browseable API that you can use in development to aid your API development experience.
+* [Django Translation](https://docs.djangoproject.com/en/4.1/topics/i18n/translation/) is the system that allows django to translate web apps on the fly in each available language, according to the users' language preferences.
+This system includes i18n support out of the box.
 * [djoser](https://djoser.readthedocs.io/en/latest/introduction.html) provides a set of Django REST Framework endpoints that give us token authentication, registration, invitation, activation, forgot password, and other handy API endpoints for free.
 * [django-filter](https://django-filter.readthedocs.io/) integrated with DRF which provides us powerful filtering capabilities that our API endpoints can take advantage of.
 * [easy_thumbnails](https://github.com/SmileyChris/easy-thumbnails) which can automatically thumbnail user uploaded image files for optimized display on the frontend.